mxagar/jekyll_web_guide/jekyll_guide.md

 - We can download it manually and copy its files to our jekyll website project
 - We can install it with `gem` or with the `Gemfile`

-General recommendation: always first cchoose the theme, because changing it after the site is built is more difficult; some page layouts might be different, etc.
+**Recommendation**: always first choose the theme, because changing it after the site is built is more difficult; some page layouts might be different, etc.

 ### 5.1 Installation with the `Gemfile`